 Driving a car or truck that it is in poor condition is highly recommended against by the personal injury lawyers at the Perazzo Law Firm.
 Poor vehicle condition can include any of the following:

 Busted headlights – visibility is fundamental for avoiding traffic accidents when taking part in nighttime driving.
 Not only is driving with a busted headlight illegally, but it will greatly increase the chances of the driver of that vehicle, to be found at fault for the accident, especially unless proved otherwise.
 A police report will include information concerning how the accident happened, the condition of the vehicles involved, and may cite the at fault driver accordingly.

 Bald Tires – when bad weather strikes and roadways get slippery, maintaining control of your vehicle gets more difficult, especially when attempting an unexpected maneuver such as braking suddenly for stopped traffic ahead.
 Rear-end collisions are quite common when worn tires fail to do their job, especially at high speeds.

 Bad Brakes – a vehicle’s brakes must be functioning properly.
 This not only include the brake pads, but the alignment of the brakes.
 Have your brakes inspected regularly.

-If you were involved in an accident in Miami, the Perazzo Law Firm urges you to contact our law offices in Miami and North Miami Beach for a FREE initial consultation and ZERO OUT-OF-POCKET FEES.
+If you were involved in an accident in Miami, the Perazzo Law Firm urges you to contact our law office in North Miami Beach for a FREE initial consultation and ZERO OUT-OF-POCKET FEES.